Singular persistent homology with geometrically parallelizable computation

 Di Fabio and Landi \cite{bDcL:11} work on the level of Betti numbers and detect errors in a Mayer-Vietoris formula for ranks of homology.
 They observe that these estimates can be used in partial matching problems.

 Lewis and Zomorodian \cite{rLaZ:14} and Lewis and Morozov \cite{rLdM:15} use a very different, hierarchical approach to geometric decomposition of the metric space and use the blow-up complex construction for assembling the data.
-They build on the work of Carlsson and Zomorodian \cite{aZgC:08} which introduced the blow-up complex for effective decomposition of the metric space.
+They build on the work of Carlsson and Zomorodian \cite{aZgC:08} which introduced the blow-up complex for an effective decomposition of the metric space.
 This is probably the closest in spirit to what is in this paper.
-Instead of blow-ups, we exploit singular persistent homology.
-Another difference with this paper is a set of geometric constraints on the coverings that are left by these authors for the user to construct.
-In contrast, our scheme depends on a specific pattern of overlaps which leads to a universal algorithm.
-We illustrated the scheme with a covering that is always available for our purposes and useful in large data sets.
+Yet, just as in Bauer/Kerber/Reininghaus \cite{BKR:14,BKR:15}, the decompositions are used for parallelizing matrix computations of homology rather than the homology computations themselves as we do in this paper.
+Another difference is a set of geometric constraints on the coverings that are left by these authors for the user to construct.
+The problem of finding balanced minimal blowups is NP-hard, and in all cases the resulting multicore algorithm uses a lot of preprocessing.
+In contrast, our scheme can be rather canonical and depends only on a specific pattern of overlaps.
+We illustrated the scheme with a covering that is always available for our purposes in subsets of a Euclidean space and useful in large well-sampled data sets.

-Lipsky, Skraba, and Vejdemo-Johansson \cite{dLpSmV:11} is a very general discussion of how a spectral sequence computation would proceed in favorable situations, organized according to increasing dimension of the Rips complexes.
+Lipsky, Skraba, and Vejdemo-Johansson \cite{dLpSmV:11} is a very general discussion of how a spectral sequence computation would proceed in favorable situations, organized according to increasing dimension of the Vietoris-Rips complexes.
 The algorithmic issues are not addressed.

-Even if one disregards the comparison theorem \refT{Equiv}, singular persistent homology is a theory that is able to accomplish the same practical goals as the usual persistent homology, with some computational advantages.

-There are known reductions in the computation of homology of simplicial sets which reduce the complexity to at least that of simplicial computation.
-Generically these reductions, which are accomplished in linear time, can give a better setup for further homology computations.
-In the case of singular homology they should reduce to the homology of some CW-structure of $X$ which is often much simpler that the simplicial structure.
-In this regard, the paper of Zomorodian \cite{aZ:10} also makes similar points, and its methods can be used to simplify the simplicial set in this paper.

-It is likely that the theoretical properties of $spH$ can be exploited, for example for proofs of stability of persistent homology and specifically of stability of zig-zag and multidimensional theories which also have singular analogues.
+There is a paper of Zomorodian \cite{aZ:10} that constructs a simplicial set called the ``tidy set''.
+This set and its simplifications are used as preprocessing steps for homology computations.
+There is no direct relation of that simplicial set to singular homology, and it's unlikely the reductions described by Zomorodian would be useful for singular simplicial sets.